Followers

 Raising the Tomahawk

-However, as the struggle grew more bitter, he could not keep the Seneca on the sidelines.
-In August 1777 the Seneca took up the tomahawk on the side of their former allies, the British.
-By then, the war in New York was at its most intense with General John Burgoyne’s three-pronged campaign to seize New York well underway.
-It would be a campaign that in many ways would decide the course of the war.
+However, as the struggle grew more intense, he could not keep the Seneca on the sidelines.
+In August 1777, the Seneca joined their former allies, the British, in taking up the tomahawk.
+By that time, the war in New York was at its peak, with General John Burgoyne’s three-pronged campaign to capture New York already in progress.
+In many ways, this campaign would determine the outcome of the war.

 The War Chief addresses the Wolf Clan